-- (i) companies engaged only in the businesses other than certain businesses (the "Designated Businesses") designated by the Foreign Exchange Act as Designated Businesses; - (ii) companies engaged in the certain Designated Businesses designated by the Foreign Exchange Act as core sector businesses (the "Core Sector Designated Businesses"); and - (iii) corporations engaged in the Designated Businesses other than the Core Sector Designated Businesses (the "Non-Core Sector Designated Businesses").
+- (i) companies engaged only in the businesses other than certain businesses (the "Designated Businesses") designated by the Foreign Exchange Act as Designated Businesses; - (ii) companies engaged in the Designated Businesses other than the certain Designated Businesses designated by the Foreign Exchange Act as core sector businesses (the "Core Sector Designated Businesses"); and - (iii) companies engaged in the Core Sector Designated Businesses.

-For reference purposes only, the Minister of Finance publishes, and may update from time to time, a list that classifies Japanese listed companies into the above categories, and according to the list published by the Minister of Finance as of May 8, 2020, businesses which are currently engaged by the Company is classified as category (ii) i.e., the Core Sector Designated Businesses above.
+For reference purposes only, the Minister of Finance publishes, and may update from time to time, a list that classifies Japanese listed companies into the above categories, and according to the list published by the Minister of Finance as of July 10, 2020, businesses which are currently engaged by the Company is classified as category (iii) i.e., the Core Sector Designated Businesses above.